 - The County School Superintendent sets the rate for the Unorganized Schools' property and Reserve Fund.

-- Each city or town, school district, special district, irrigation and drainage districts and sets its own tax rates.
+- Each city or town, school district, special district, irrigation district, and drainage districts sets its own tax rates.

 - Bond amounts represent amounts previously determined and voted on by area residents.

 Please refer questions regarding a tax line item to the taxing authority responsible for that portion of your tax bill or contact the Gila County Board of Supervisors at 1400 E. Ash St, Globe, AZ 85501.

 The valuation of the property also plays a key role in calculating the property taxes.
 The Gila County Assessor mails an annual Notice of Valuation to all property owners.
 Values are subject to change annually.
 If you believe your property valuation is incorrect, a period of time is designated to file an appeal.
 For more information concerning the valuation, ownership, classification or a change of address, E-Mail or visit the website of the Assessor's Office or 1400 E. Ash St, Globe, AZ 85501.